 “Addiction recovery is an issue that unites every single one of us,” Brown said at the recovery summit.
 “We are all among the many Oregonians who have felt the impact of addiction on our friends, our communities and our families.”

 Oregon will also become the first state to survey the public about their addiction and recovery status as part of a statewide health survey, officials said.
 The data will help policymakers and providers evaluate how effective existing treatment options are and what recovery programs require further investment.

 “If we’re going to transform a system, we’d better be damned sure it’s working,” said Robert Ashford, a social worker and research assistant at University of Pennsylvania’s Center for the Studies of Addiction.

 ‘A Death Sentence’

 Right now, the system is not working, said Mike Marshall, director of Oregon Recovers, a coalition advocating for better addiction treatment and prevention in Oregon.

 Oregonians struggling with addiction have to wait as many as three weeks to get into inpatient services, he said.

 “We know there is a window of openness or willingness,” said Brent Canode, executive director of a recovery support center called The Alano Club of Portland.
 “If they’re told they have to wait three weeks, that’s a death sentence.”

 Residents in the Portland area have limited options for inpatient care.
-Kaiser Permanente, De Paul Treatment Centers and the National American Rehabilitation Association only have so many beds.
+Kaiser Permanente, De Paul Treatment Centers and the Native American Rehabilitation Association only have so many beds.